Ku-ring-gai High School logo

 HSC

-• industrial technology - Timber products and furniture technologies
+• ·Industrial Technology - Timber products and furniture technologies and Multimedia

 Students will develop an understanding about food systems and skills that enable students to make informed decisions and carry out responsible actions.
 Students will also develop an appreciation of the importance of food to the wellbeing of the individual and to the social and economic future of Australia.